 Some brands do well in the current situation because of their nature (lucky to sell products that are still relevant under quarantine) and attitude, a.k.a. brand values.
 Because you can’t change the first one so fast, let’s see what’s the right attitude to adopt.

+As supply chains get disrupted, supplying the right products to those who need them most is essential.
 The brands that manage to do public good now win the hearts of consumers for the long term.
 These brands make gestures to doctors (Allbirds give out shoes and Willow – breast pumps to doctors and they are by no means the only ones), to people in need in their communities (40+ edutech startups in Europe have made their platforms free for parents to use during school lockdowns) or completely switch their production to make hand sanitizer and soap for hospitals (LVMH, Henkel, and L’Oreal).
 Here are running lists of the overwhelming support businesses are providing for their communities, countries, and beyond – Europe and the US.

 Before we dismiss it all as a PR trick, let’s agree that the faster this crisis is over and the more people are saved from it, the better for the economy.
 Surely, it’s not easy for smaller brands to readjust so fast and even afford such gestures, but every little thing helps.
 Think of what you can do – tomorrow you will have safe and happy customers to serve again.

-People are now very sensitive to the employer’s response to the crisis.
+People are now very sensitive to the employer’s response to the COVID-19 crisis.
 Despite labor laws being very different from place to place, there are some basic human expectations that businesses will do as much as they can to keep employees.
 Everlane drew sharp criticism after laying off staff amid store closure and many saw its famous “radical transparency” as inauthentic.
 Meanwhile, Patagonia paused all operations without cutting employee payments.
 Guess which brand is winning customers for life.

 People now would not respond to the usual marketing messaging because they cannot use the products in the same way.